Tutti

 Start writing your proposal template today!

 As you can see, writing a project proposal doesn’t have to be rocket science.
 Once you’ve put together one or more proposal templates, you can quickly start putting yourself out there and securing fabulous clients.
-Of course, you must remember to tweak your template to suit clients’ specific needs, so don’t hesitate to ask for in-depth information about their project before handing over a final proposal.
+Of course, you must remember to tweak your video proposal template to suit clients’ specific needs, so don’t hesitate to ask for in-depth information about their project before handing over a final proposal.

-A fantastic way to tailor your proposals for individual clients is to include one or more location ideas for every shoot.
+A fantastic way to tailor your video production proposals for individual clients is to include one or more location ideas for every shoot.
 Stuck for inspiration?
 This is where we come in.
 Tutti is an intuitive marketplace designed to help creators find the perfect video locations for their projects.
 Search our spaces to find out more and browse our amazing locations.

 Related posts